Set the Stage for Success

 If you decide to turn around, you may be able to kill the enemy.
 This will give your team even more pressure on the objective as you can quickly return to taking the tower after you’ve killed your victim.
 This is only possible if the enemy is squishy or is out of position.
 It may be hard to kill somebody if they are far away.
 If you do decide to turn and fight the flanking enemy, make sure your team is on the same page.

 However, if the enemy who is trying to flank is low-threat, then you should be able to continue taking the objective.
 If your team decides that the champion is no threat to your team, then leaving them to the side is fine as they will be unable to engage on your team or do anything.

 Alternatively, if the person who is flanking your team is fed or has the potential to interrupt your siege, then you may need to back off.
 Risking your team’s life for one objective is not necessarily worth it- especially if a major objective is up.
 So, if you cannot turn and fight the enemy, you should just back off and retreat.
 If you get caught out, your team may lose major objectives such as Baron or Dragon as well as a couple towers.

 How to ward objectives

-In global conflict, scouts or pathfinder go in front of the infantry to scout and tell their comrades what is happening ahead and in League, vision and warding is quite similar in comparison.
+In global conflict, scouts or pathfinder go in front of the infantry to scout and tell their comrades what is happening ahead and in League, vision and warding are quite similar in comparison.
 Warding while pushing in enemy territory is a must as wards can often scout and give your allies information.
 Whenever you decide to take an objective you need to ward.